tarunnnrathoddd/react-fibre-architecture/README.md

 My goal is that after reading this document, you will understand Fiber well enough to follow along as it's implemented, and eventually even be able to contribute back to React.

-/*Prerequisites*/
+###Prerequisites
 I strongly suggest that you are familiar with the following resources before continuing:

-React Components, Elements, and Instances - "Component" is often an overloaded term.
+###React Components, Elements, and Instances - "Component" is often an overloaded term.
 A firm grasp of these terms is crucial.(https://legacy.reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html)
-Reconciliation - A high-level description of React's reconciliation algorithm.(https://legacy.reactjs.org/docs/reconciliation.html)
+###Reconciliation - A high-level description of React's reconciliation algorithm.(https://legacy.reactjs.org/docs/reconciliation.html)
-React Basic Theoretical Concepts - A description of the conceptual model of React without implementation burden.
+###React Basic Theoretical Concepts - A description of the conceptual model of React without implementation burden.
 Some of this may not make sense on first reading.
 That's okay, it will make more sense with time.(https://github.com/reactjs/react-basic)
-React Design Principles - Pay special attention to the section on scheduling.
+###React Design Principles - Pay special attention to the section on scheduling.
 It does a great job of explaining the why of React Fiber.(https://legacy.reactjs.org/docs/design-principles.html)

 /*Review*/
 Please check out the prerequisites section if you haven't already.